timholy/AdvancedScientificComputing/homeworks/tdd.md

 ### Codecov

 Log in to [CodeCov](https://about.codecov.io/) via your GitHub account.
 Optionally (but recommended), [grant it access](https://github.com/apps/codecov) (click "Configure" in the upper right) to generate coverage reports on pull requests to repositories in your personal GitHub account.
+When you review the code in a PR, lines that lack coverage will be tagged with an individual notice, so you don't have to go visit Codecov to find out if there's missing test coverage.

 ### Create a package for your solutions to this homework

 Use PkgTemplates to create a local package named "TDD", using the default template [above](#codecov).
 Use the same procedures you used in the last assignment to sync the empty repository to your GitHub account.

 This "package" will be fairly unusual, because it will consist of two unrelated problems (and optionally, a third having some overlap with the second).
-For each problem, store the tests (in `test/`) in a separate file, and do the same for the source code in `src/`.
+For each problem, store the tests (in `test/`) in a file, and do the same for the source code in `src/`; for example, you might have `graph.jl` in both `src/` and `test/` for the problem on graphs, and `interval.jl` in both for the problem on intervals.
 Use `include` in both `TDD.jl` and `runtests.jl` to ensure that all your source & test files get woven into the package.

 When solving the problems, you can use `export` statements if you want any names of your functions to be externally visible, or use module-qualification `TDD.myfunction(args...)` if you prefer not to have any exports.
 (Either choice is fine.)